chmerdon/GradientRobustMultiPhysics.jl/docs/src/boundarydata.md

 ```@docs
-BoundaryOperator
+BoundaryData
 add_boundarydata!
 ```

-## Other Boundary Data
+#### Remarks

-NeumannBoundary can be implemented via a RhsOperator with AT = ON_BFACES and specified boundary regions
+- Neumann boundary data can be implemented via a RhsOperator with AT = ON_BFACES and specified boundary regions

-PeriodicBoundary can be implemented via CombineDofs (see ExampleA10)
+- Periodic boundary data can be implemented via CombineDofs (see ExampleA10)

-SymmetryBoundary can be implemented by penalisation as an BilinearForm on AT = ON_BFACES and specified boundary regions with operator NormalFlux and some penalty factor.
+- Symmetry boundary can be implemented by penalisation as an BilinearForm on AT = ON_BFACES and specified boundary regions with operator NormalFlux and some penalty factor.
+- InterpolateDirichletBoundary and HomogeneousDirichletBoundary allow for a mask that allows to apply the boundary data only to certain components (epxerimental feature)